woksin/DotNET.Build/README.md

 ```

 This all depends on the location of things.
 For instance in projects with multiple projects within Source, you might have a different setup.
 You **MUST** use relative paths however.
+It does however assume you have your `.vscode` folder on the level in which you're opening the workspace, as it will look for a `resolveProject.js` file to help it do the resolving of paths depending on the different tasks you give it.

 ## AppVeyor